codecombat/codecombat/app/assets/markdown/hoc-ai-league.md

 ### Coding Time (40-55 mins)

-Have students navigate to the last level, **Giant's Gate**, and complete it at their own pace.
+Have students navigate to the last level, **Magma Mountain**, and complete it at their own pace.

 #### Rankings**